)

 Attached is your official event invitation with full details.

-This Summit brings together 100 early‑career retail professionals and industry leaders for two days of learning, networking and skill‑building designed to accelerate your leadership journey.
+Emerging Retail Leaders brings together 100 early‑career retail professionals and industry leaders for two days of learning, networking and skill‑building designed to accelerate your leadership journey.
 You were chosen because you’ve demonstrated strong potential, a commitment to growth, and the qualities that position you for future leadership opportunities within our organization.

 Best,